apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ### 15.2 Portable transforms included in the Transform service {#transform-service-included-transforms}

-The Transform service includes portable transforms implemented in the Apache Beam Java and Python SDKs.
+Beam Transform service includes a number of transforms implemented in the Apache Beam Java and Python SDKs.

-The following transforms are included in the Trasnform service:
+Currently, following transforms are included in the Transform service:

 * Java transforms: Google Cloud I/O connectors, the Kafka I/O connector, and the JDBC I/O connector